Dandush03/capstone-build-linter/README.md

 ## Features

-As far as this version release DRev will check the following issue:
+In this version release, DRev will check the following issues:

-	- Extras/Unessesaries empty lines.
+	- Extra/Unnecessary empty lines.
 	- Indentations (By Default and as far, for now, it will check indentations of 2).
 	- Last EoF Empty Line.
 	- Missing Closing or Opening Brackets.